Coca-Cola Life

-Coca-Cola Life is a reduced-calorie version of Coca-Cola, made using stevia and sugar as sweeteners.
-It was first released in Argentina and Chile after five years of research together in these countries.
+Coca-Cola Life was a reduced-calorie version of Coca-Cola introduced in 2013, using a combination of stevia and sugar as sweeteners.
+It was first released in Argentina and Chile after five years of research together in these countries, before expanding to others markets around the world.
 The formulation varied by market location, and in some areas the original formulation had been phased out in favor of a zero-calorie version sweetened with stevia only.
-The drink was discontinued in 2020 as part of The Coca-Cola Company discontinuing underperforming brands.
+The drink was discontinued in 2020 as part of the Coca-Cola Company discontinuing underperforming brands.

 Ingredients

-The drink contains stevia leaf extract, the first branded Coke product to use it.
+The drink contains stevia leaf extract, and is the first Coca-Cola variant to use this ingredient.
 However, it is not the first product owned by the Coca-Cola Company to use stevia.
 Over 45 products distributed by Coca-Cola use stevia extract, including Vitamin Water and Seagram's Ginger Ale.